Trump put up walls to immigrants, with stinging rhetoric and barriers made of steel and regulation

 A Biden win would leave nearly every immigration measure vulnerable to reversal, however, even though some of the moves would take time and certainly would trigger litigation.

-“He has fundamentally altered our immigration system without a single act of Congress,” said Ur Jaddou, who was chief counsel at U.S. Citizenship and Immigration Services under Obama.
+“[Trump] has fundamentally altered our immigration system without a single act of Congress,” said Ur Jaddou, who was chief counsel at U.S. Citizenship and Immigration Services under Obama.
 “They have flouted the traditional policy processes that allows for input from the public, and allows for input by career professionals.
 All of that has been cast aside, and that is how they were able to accomplish so much change so quickly.”

 “Ultimately the question is: How do you undo damage that was done to decades of support for rational immigration policies, our refugee and naturalization systems?
 It’s a lot of things they have done that will take time to undo,” Jaddou said.